mikeroyal/Apple-Silicon-Guide/README.md

 ### Fedora Linux Development

+**Most of the hard work, including the kernel and boot software, was done by the [Asahi Linux project](https://asahilinux.org/) and their development team.**

+While you will end up with a fairly usable computer, the exact hardware features you want [may not be ready yet](https://github.com/AsahiLinux/docs/wiki/%22When-will-Asahi-Linux-be-done%3F%22).
+Please look at the [Asahi Linux Feature Support page](https://github.com/AsahiLinux/docs/wiki/Feature-Support) for information.

+For more general information about Linux on Apple Silicon Macs, refer to the [Asahi Linux project](https://asahilinux.org/) and [alpha installer release](https://asahilinux.org/2022/03/asahi-linux-alpha-release/).

 * [Fedora Asahi Special Interest Group](https://fedoraproject.org/wiki/SIGs/Asahi)

 [Asahi-Fedora-Builder](https://github.com/leifliddy/asahi-fedora-builder) is a script that builds a minimal Fedora image to run on Apple M1/M2 systems.